How Long Does Solar Inverter Last?

 Here are some common signs that may indicate your solar inverter is experiencing degradation:

-4. Visible physical damage: A visual inspection of your inverter can reveal signs of deterioration, such as cracked casing, loose connections, or corrosion.
-These physical damages may affect the inverter’s performance and longevity and should be addressed as soon as possible.
+- Visible physical damage: A visual inspection of your inverter can reveal signs of deterioration, such as cracked casing, loose connections, or corrosion.
+These physical damages may affect the inverter’s performance and longevity and should be addressed immediately.

 Importance Of Regular Monitoring And Maintenance In Detecting Issues